The Light Fantastic: TV adaptation

 The Mob Film Company and Sky One produced a miniseries, combining both The Colour of Magic and The Light Fantastic, broadcast on Easter Sunday and Monday 2008.
 Sir David Jason played the part of Rincewind.
 He was joined by David Bradley as Cohen the Barbarian, Sean Astin as Twoflower, Tim Curry as Trymon, and Christopher Lee taking over the role of Death from Ian Richardson (a role he previously portrayed in the animated series Soul Music and Wyrd Sisters).

 The production team wanted to get fans involved in the adaptation so some of the extras used in the adaptation (in mob scenes and during the fight in the Broken Drum) were Discworld fans who were selected via various website and Newsletters.

 Reception

 Dave Langford reviewed The Light Fantastic for White Dwarf #83, and stated that "Abandoning the cruel fantasy parodies of his previous book, Pratchett leans more heavily on the one-line gags: the result isn't as pointedly funny, but still evokes more laughs than anything else around.
 Especially Thrud."

+Wendy Graham reviewed The Light Fantastic for Adventurer magazine and stated that "The Light Fantastic dropped through the letter box of Graham Towers recently with an optimistic prognosis and I was delighted to find, a), that the book lives up to my expectations, and b). it doesn't seem to be written with another book in mind (trilogies etc. bring me out in spots)."

+Wendy Graham reviewed The Light Fantastic for Adventurer magazine and stated that "The book that does to fantasy what Douglas Adams does to science fiction."